knoldus/authentication-using-node/README.md

 # authentication-using-node

-This project is about adding the authentication with the help of bearer token using node.
+This template is about adding the authentication with the help of bearer token using node.

 # Setup